GSA/search-gov-website/_admin-center/index.md

 ---
 layout: page
-title: How to manage your search site
+title: How to manage your site in the Admin Center
 crumbname: Help manual
 tags: help-manual
 last_modified_at: July 29, 2025